-Each county congestion management agency (CMA), or countywide transportation planning agency for those counties that have opted out of the CMA requirement, is responsible for soliciting projects for its county share of the RTIP where the county target is greater than \$0.
-The CMA must notify all eligible project sponsors, including Caltrans and transit operators, of the process and deadlines for applying for RTIP funding.
+Each CTA is responsible for soliciting projects for its county share of the RTIP where the county target is greater than \$0.
+The CTA must notify all eligible project sponsors, including Caltrans and transit operators, of the process and deadlines for applying for RTIP funding.
+If the CTA does not conduct a solicitation of projects, that CTA must provide justification to MTC that conforms to the public involvement process described in the next section, and approved by that CTA's governing body.